 After about six to nine months the first Innovation Version will be created.
 This will be maintained for a short time in its own branch.

-Following the creation of two to four Innovation-Versions the beta phase commences – for which a branch will also be split off on which the new stable version will be finalised and later maintained.
+Following the creation of two to four Innovation-Versions the beta phase commences – for which a branch will also be split off on which the new stable version will be finalized and later maintained.
 On the main branch the preparation for the next cycle will then begin.

-As well as on the main development branch, daily intermediate versions (GIT-Snapshots) are also created on the stable branch – which offer access to new features or bug fixes.
+As well as on the main development branch, daily intermediate versions (Git-Snapshots) are also created on the stable branch – which offer access to new features or bug fixes.
 An graphic representation of the whole process looks somewhat like the illustration below:

 2. The various versions in detail